hyp-do/hyp-do/README.md

 Outside of developing and growing my skills as a developer I am an avid karateka.
 Infact, taking the lessons with me that I have learned through the martial arts is what got me to where I am currently.
 It help shift me from a fear-based mindset to a growth-based mindset and I find I am all the happier for it.

 Besides martial arts and coding, I like to read anything and everything.
-I am slowly making my way through a list of the "great" books. http://www.read52booksin52weeks.com/p/well-educated-mind.html In no particular order and at my own pace.
+I am slowly making my way through a list of the "great" books.
+[52 Books in 52 Weeks - Well Educated Mind](http://www.read52booksin52weeks.com/p/well-educated-mind.html) in no particular order and at my own pace.

 I also have been known to game from time to time and recently I have taken to restoring my old gaming hardware, getting that working, revisiting old favorites, and finding ones I have never played!